 If you feel that waiting for an appeal would seriously affect your life or health, you may need a fast decision from us.
 You or your DCR can ask for an expedited “rush” appeal.

-For a rush appeal, a decision would be made within three business days, instead of 10 business days for a regular appeal.
+For a rush appeal, a decision would be made within 72 hours, instead of 10 business days for a regular appeal.
 We will make our decision on an expedited appeal within 72 hours.
 This means that you or your DCR have a short amount of time to look at our records, and a short amount of time to give us information.
 You can give us information in person or in writing.
 During this time, your services will stay the same.

 If we deny your request for a rush appeal, we will call you as soon as we can to let you know.
 We will also send you a letter within two business days.
 Then we will review your appeal the regular way.
 You will get a letter that tells you the decision of the appeal.
 It will also tell you the reason.